PabloVallbona/ada-template-website/README.md

 # Research Questions

-1. How does the volatility ESG ETFs over time differs to traditional ETFs?
+1. How does the volatility and return ESG ETFs over time differs to traditional ETFs?

+2. Is there a correlation between volatility and return within ESG ETFs?

-2. To what extent do ESG-focused exchange-traded funds provide meaningful diversification relative to one another?
+3. To what extent do ESG-focused exchange-traded funds provide meaningful diversification relative to one another?

-3. Does the performance of ETFs vary with the same pattern every year and does this seasonality difer from ESG to non-ESG ETFs?
+4. Does the performance of ETFs vary with the same pattern every year and does this seasonality difer from ESG to non-ESG ETFs?

-4. Do ESGs exhibit superior downside protection relative to non-ESG portfolios during periods of market stress?
+5. Do ESGs exhibit superior downside protection relative to non-ESG portfolios during periods of market stress?

 * * *